 What are the requirements in terms of vaccinations and other medical treatments before bringing a cat or dog into France?

-Dogs, cats and indeed, everyone’s favourite household pet, ferrets (!) need a rabies vaccination and a blood titer test.
+Dogs, cats and indeed, everyone’s favorite household pet, ferrets (!) need a rabies vaccination and a blood titer test.
 Dogs also need a distemper vaccination.
-You’ll need to time your pet’s vaccinations carefully around your travel dates, as the ‘jabs’ need to be administered within strict timeframes before leaving home and arriving at your new ‘nest’, so make your vet appointment and add it onto your Final Things To Do list.
+You’ll need to time your pet’s vaccinations carefully around your travel dates, as the ‘jabs’ need to be administered within strict time-frames before leaving home and arriving at your new ‘nest’, so make your vet appointment and add it onto your Final Things To Do list.

 What is a pet passport?

 A pet passport is another term for the paperwork record you get once your pet is correctly vaccinated and treated for travel.
 If you are coming from a member country of “PETS” (Pet Travel Scheme – see what they did there?), you can apply for a pet passport and avoid any quarantine regulations in the country your pet is travelling to.
-And no, your pet does not need a non-smiling, perfectly-centred, face-unobstructed-by-hairy-floppy-ears passport photo, thank goodness!
+And no, your pet does not need a non-smiling, perfectly-centered, face-unobstructed-by-hairy-floppy-ears passport photo, thank goodness!

 Can I bring my puppy or kitten to France?